 As she lay in the darkness, she could hear her six siblings laughing and playing outside.
 When the other members of the family would go out of town on trips, Lauren would be locked in the closet.
 2 As Lauren sat in the dark closet, she often glared at the sliver of light coming in through the gap at the bottom of the door.
 In fact, if she stared at it long enough, her mind would open a portal to another place.
 According to Lauren, this was her “escape hatch” but according to experts, it was disassociation.3

-The abuse was uncovered when Kenneth told a neighbour, Rita Rivers, about Lauren while Barbara was away from the home.
-Rita went inside her own home and told her husband, Joe, who called police.
+The abuse was uncovered when Kenneth told a neighbour, Jeanie Rivers, about Lauren while Barbara was away from the home.
+Jeanie went inside her own home and told her husband, Joe, who called police.
 “It just got to the point where he couldn’t take it anymore.
-It’s unbelievable, I had no idea it was going on,” recollected Rita.4
+It’s unbelievable, I had no idea it was going on,” recollected Jeanie.4

 When officers arrived at the home, Lauren was eating spaghetti.
 “She was eating as mast as she could,” recollected Hutchins Police Officer, Gary McClain.
 While Lauren was eight-years-old at this point, she looked like a toddler.
 She weighed just 25 pounds, was filthy and had matted hair that was infested with lice.
 “When I looked in her eyes, it looked like she’d been in a dungeon for days and days.
 I thought, ‘My God, how can anybody do that?’” said Officer McClain.